toddledev/documentation/docs/18-guides/01-component-creation-guide/index.md

 ---

 # Component creation guide
-Creating well-designed components is key to building efficient, maintainable applications in toddle.
+Creating well-designed components is key to building efficient, maintainable applications in Nordcraft.
 This guide helps you determine when to create components and explains the process for creating them.

 # When to create components
 Knowing when to turn parts of your application into components is an important skill.
 Here are key situations where creating a component makes sense: